gravitational/teleport/assets/monitoring/README.md

 ## Low level monitoring

-Teleport can be started with Golang's standard profiler.
+Teleport can be started with Go's standard profiler [pprof](https://golang.org/pkg/net/http/pprof/).

 ```bash
 $ teleport start -d --diag-addr=127.0.0.1:3000
 # http://127.0.0.1:3000/debug/pprof/
 ```

-When teleport is started in debug mode (with teleport start -d flag) Golang’s CPU, memory and go routines dumps could be collected on the host.
+When teleport is started in debug mode (with teleport start -d flag) Go’s CPU, memory and go routines dumps could be collected on the host.

 Assuming debugging endpoint address is set to `127.0.0.1:3000`, the following key profiles